azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 <br/>

-# 2. Validation

  ![ProgressBar](../Images/12_TSS_ProgressBar2.png)

-## Verifying that Tenant Security Solution installation is complete
+## 2. Verifying that Tenant Security Solution installation is complete

 Below steps will help you to verify and understand different resources and functions created as part of setup along with purpose.
 This step can take up to 30 minutes.

-**Step 1 of 2: Verify resources created as part of setup**
+**Step 1 of 3: Verify resources created as part of setup**

 i) In the Azure portal, Go to hosting subscription, select the scan host resource group that has been created during the setup.